Resources for Workplace

 The Invisible Diversity:

 As Human Resource professionals you are acutely aware that diversity does not only include the visible part but also the invisible part.
-Visible Diversity (e.g. race, nationality, gender identity, age etc.) has been in the limelight for long time and there are several resources developed to leverage this diversity.
+Visible Diversity (e.g. race, nationality, gender identity, age etc.) has been in the limelight for long time and there are several resources developed to help you formally acknowledge this diversity and have it reflect in recruitment, retention, non-discrimination and other policies and practice.

 The latest challenge for HR leaders now is how to leverage the invisible aspect of the diversity (e.g sexual orientation).
-Until now corporate policies have been developed in house to suppoth HR initiatives to promote and support LGBT (lesbian, gay, bisexual and transgender) topics at work.
-With the change in legal landscape in US, Europe, South Africa, Australia, Asia etc. several jurisdictions now require compliance with LGBT equality laws.
+Until now corporate policies have been developed in house to support HR initiatives that are inclusive of lesbian, gay, bi, trans and intersex (LGBTI) people.
+With the change in legal landscape in the US, Europe, South Africa, Australia, Asia etc. several jurisdictions now require compliance with LGBT equality laws.

 Several Fortune 500 companies in India (Google, IBM, Intel, Cummins etc.) have non-discrimination policies and offer domestic partnership benefit to their LGBT employees.